 Instructions

-• While the peppers are roasting combine the remaining ingredients except for the olive oil and paprika into a medium-sized saucepan.
-Bring to a boil; reduce heat to low and simmer.
-Stir occasionally to prevent any sticking.
+• Meanwhile, combine the remaining ingredients except for the olive oil and paprika in a medium-sized saucepan.
+Bring to a boil, then reduce the heat to low and simmer.
+Stir occasionally to prevent the mixture from scorching.

-• Once peppers have cooled in the foil, peel the skins off the peppers and coarsely chop; add to the tomato mixture.
+Once the bell peppers have cooled in the foil, unwrap and peel the skins off the peppers.
+Then coarsely chop the peppers.

-• After 30 minutes add the olive oil and paprika to the tomato mixture and continue to simmer for an additional 30 minutes.
-Stirring in-between to prevent any sticking.
+After 30 minutes, add the olive oil and paprika to the tomato mixture and continue to simmer for an additional 30 minutes, stirring occasionally to prevent scorching.
+Serve warm over bread or cool.

 New Be featured here!